music

 Sumney's voice is genuinely exceptional by any technical standard.
 The control, the range, the precision of his falsetto, and the emotional weight he brings to extended melodic lines all place him in a tradition of singers trained in formal vocal technique, even though his work sits outside classical or operatic contexts.

 What he does with that voice is interesting precisely because it is not what the operatic tradition typically does with voices of that quality.
 Rather than using the voice to project outward, to fill a room, to demonstrate the instrument's power, Sumney often uses it to create intimacy.
-The scale of what the voice is capable of and the scale at which it operates are frequently in tension, and that tension produces something unusual.
+The scale of what the voice is capable of and the scale at which it operates are frequently in tension, and that tension produces something unusual: music that feels both monumental and private simultaneously.
+A track like "Virile" deploys his upper register not for climax but for examination, holding a single vowel sound across a shifting harmonic landscape until it begins to feel like a question being asked in slow motion.
+The voice is not performing feeling.
+It is analyzing it in real time.

 Grayness as Subject and Structure

-The conceptual framing of graes thematic content, the space between categories, the refusal of binary definition, is enacted formally through the album's structure and sound.
+The conceptual framing of grae, thematic content centered on the space between categories and the refusal of binary definition, is enacted formally through the album's structure and sound.
 You cannot extract a clean single from most of the tracklist.
 The songs do not resolve in conventional ways.
 The album builds relationships between its parts that require the full listening experience to appreciate.

-This is a commercial risk that graes label, Jagjaguwar, apparently accepted.
+This is a commercial risk that grae's label, Jagjaguwar, accepted.
 The album did not produce the kind of streaming numbers that simpler music would have generated.
-But it produced something else: a reputation as a genuinely significant artistic achievement, a record that critics and musicians return to, that continues to be discovered by listeners who want something that resists easy consumption.
+It produced something else: a reputation as a genuinely significant artistic achievement, a record that critics and musicians return to, that continues to be discovered by listeners who want something that resists easy consumption.

 What Remains

-graes lasting quality is the way it makes the listening experience feel like an ongoing discovery rather than a completed one.
+grae's lasting quality is the way it makes the listening experience feel like an ongoing discovery rather than a completed one.
 On the first listen, you are orienting yourself to its world.
 On the fifth, you are finding things that were there from the beginning but that only become audible once you understand the album's internal logic.
+A harmonic choice in the third track resonates differently after you have heard how the album ends.
+A lyric that sounds abstract early on acquires weight after the spoken interludes have given you the vocabulary to hear it correctly.

 That quality is rare in contemporary music, not because contemporary artists lack ambition, but because the economic incentives of streaming push strongly against it.
 Sumney made a record for listeners willing to invest time and attention.
-That choice is legible on every track.
+That choice is legible on every track, and the listeners who have found grae on those terms have not let go of it.

 View all